sourceinstitute/sourcesummit/index.md

 ---
 layout: home
-cover: '/img/beanbagchat.jpg'
-title: 'Source Summit is a peer-to-peer learning day.
-We connect people with common goals, but different backgrounds, to reveal the next generation of innovators.'
+title: 'Source runs peer learning events where  people construct the education they need on demand.'
 ---